ykalidin/be-tools/docs/Running-an-inMemory-Application.md

 # Running an inMemory Application

 * For this deployment, the sample YAML files are available at BE_HOME->cloud->kubernetes->cloud_name->inmemory
-* For details about these sample YAML files, see [Sample Kubernetes YAML Files for Applications without Backing Store](Sample%20YAML%20Files%20for%20Applications%20without%20a%20Backing%20Store#)

 * Your TIBCO BusinessEvents application Docker image must be uploaded to respective cloud Container Registry.